How it works

 Refinement

 When the overlay is already open, the next hotkey press re-runs this stage with a different system prompt that takes your speech as an edit instruction over the existing text.
-Walked through in detail in the section below.
+Try the interactive refine-loop demo on the homepage explorer.

 Paste